Ashwani97/Test/README.md

 # Test
-Test repo for git command
+Test repo for git command and readme file